marcoparello/CTF-Writeups/N0PSctf/OSINT/Where-Am-I-one.md

 ![](../images/where-am-i-part-3.png)

 I clicked on one of the similar photos and found that that photo was taken in Lisbon, Portgual.
-However, I needed to find the name of the place in Lisbon so I searched
+However, I needed to find the name of the place in Lisbon so I searched:
 ```txt
 Lisbon Square with white lines
 ```